top of page

 Next Stop: 8.
 Basin Street

-Walk east one block along South King Street and turn left across the street on Maynard Avenue South.
+Walk east one block along South King Street to the corner of Maynard Avenue South, turn left and cross King Street.
 Walk past Hing Hay Park and stop just before you reach the first building, the Bush Hotel.

 bottom of page